 On or about July 15, 2010, The Charles Schwab Corporation ("Schwab") filed a complaint in the Superior Court for the State of California in San Francisco (case number CGC-10-501610) against SRF and 26 other defendants (collectively, the "Schwab Defendants") alleging that the Schwab Defendants made false or misleading statements in offering materials for various residential mortgage-backed securities sold or issued by the Schwab Defendants.
-With respect to SRF, Schwab alleges that SRF made false or misleading statements in offering materials for a mortgage passthrough certificate (the "Schwab Certificate") issued in the 2005-4 RMBS and purchased by Schwab.
-Specifically, the complaint alleges that the misstatements for the 2005-4 RMBS concern the (1) loan-to-value ratio of mortgage loans and the appraisals of the properties that secured loans supporting the 2005-4 RMBS, (2) occupancy status of the properties, (3) standards used to underwrite the loans, and (4) ratings assigned to the Schwab Certificate was issued with an original principal amount of approximately \$14.8 million, and, as of March 31, 2013, Schwab had received approximately \$12.5 million of principal and \$1.3 million of interest payments in respect of the Schwab Certificate.
-As of March 31, 2013, the Schwab Certificate had a remaining outstanding principal amount of approximately \$2.4 million.
+With respect to SRF, Schwab alleges that SRF made false or misleading statements in offering materials for a mortgage pass-through certificate (the "Schwab Certificate") issued in the 2005-4 RMBS and purchased by Schwab.
+Specifically, the complaint alleges that the misstatements for the 2005-4 RMBS concern the (1) loan-to-value ratio of mortgage loans and the appraisals of the properties that secured loans supporting the 2005-4 RMBS, (2) occupancy status of the properties, (3) standards used to underwrite the loans, and (4) ratings assigned to the Schwab Certificate.
+Schwab alleges a claim for negligent misrepresentation under California state law and seeks unspecified damages and attorneys' fees and costs.
+The Schwab Certificate was issued with an original principal amount of approximately \$14.8 million, and, as of June 30, 2013, Schwab had received approximately \$12.6 million of principal and \$1.3 million of interest payments in respect of the Schwab Certificate.
+As of June 30, 2013, the Schwab Certificate had a remaining outstanding principal amount of approximately \$2.3 million.
 SRF has denied Schwab's allegations.
+This case is in early stages of discovery, and no trial date has been set.
 We believe that this case is without merit, and we intend to defend the action vigorously.
 Redwood agreed to indemnify the underwriters of the 2005-4 RMBS, which underwriters are also named defendants in this action, for certain losses and expenses they might incur as a result of claims made against them relating to this RMBS, including, without limitation, certain legal expenses.
-Regardless of the outcome of this litigation, Redwood could incur a loss as a result of these indemnities.
+Regard